electronstudio/python_book/chapters/fractals.rst

 Mandelbrot set
 --------------

+We are going to skip through the maths so we can get straight to coding, but if you would like to understand complex numbers, `watch this video <https://youtu.be/NGMRB4O922I>`_ or ask your maths teacher.

 Every complex number is either *in* the Mandelbrot set, or *out* of the Mandelbrot set.
 To decide which it is, we do an iteration: